 Conclusion

-Take your family to the destination of your choice and see how people in other places spend this spectacular festival.
+Take your family to the destination of your choice and see how people in other places celebrate this spectacular festival.
 You’ll be delighted to know just how much joy the spirit of Diwali brings to the world.
 You’ll also be thrilled to know that even in countries where fireworks are banned, Diwali is still celebrated according to age-old traditions.